-As part of our audit of the financial statements for the year ended 31 December 2013, we have read the Audit Committee report and the Directors' report for the purpose of identifying whether there are material inconsistencies between the reports and the audited financial statements.
-The reports are the responsibility of the respective preparers.
-Based on reading the reports, we have not identified material inconsistencies between the reports and the audited financial statements.
-However, we have not audited the reports and accordingly do not express an opinion on the reports.
+As part of our audit of the financial statements for the year ended 31 December 2014, we have read the Directors' Report and the Audit Committee's Report for the purpose of identifying whether there are material inconsistencies between these reports and the audited financial statements.
+These reports are the responsibility of the respective preparers.
+Based on reading these reports we have not identified material inconsistencies between these reports and the audited financial statements.
+However, we have not audited these reports and accordingly do not express an opinion on these reports.